joey0104/OSU-off-campus-housing-web/README.md

   - To start the server
 - npm start
   - To start the client

 ## Acknowledgements
 - Express.js as back-end server
 - React.js as front-end
-- JWT (JSON Wen Token) for user authentication
+- JWT (JSON Wen Token) for user authentication, with token and refresh token for temporary access
 - MySQL as database.

 ![signup](https://github.com/user-attachments/assets/f72395f2-dc4c-4204-b787-963f0cfe847b)